- Whole Child Counseling

 Here is an example of the Superhero Game from Playfully Connected Games - when the music is on, you move your body around, and when the music pauses, you discuss the prompts.

 I like to buy bundles (and LOVE growing bundles) because I always feel like I'm getting a bargain!
 Here are a couple bundled digital resources you might consider.
+I haven't gotten these yet but they're on my wish list.
 Counseling with Sandi put together this bundle of 5 virtual games and icebreakers.
 I love how she included 4 corners - this is a great way to get the kids moving!
 And Counseling with Kindness has this Confident Kids resource with 6 interactive lessons.

 Please subscribe to my blog (at the bottom of this page) for access to my Free Resource Library and be sure you checked out my first post, because it has a lot more fun games you can use with telehealth or if you are doing counseling during hybrid, distance, or remote learning.